 Setting up the HTC Vive's base stations can be a tedious process, to ensure they consistently communicate.
 Here are some common fixes to sync issues with the HTC Vive.

-According to HTC, the following guidelines should be followed to provide the best tracking:
+Before diving deeper into base station issues, first ensure they've been correctly installed.
+According to HTC, the following guidelines should be applied to provide the best tracking.

 - Both base stations should be positioned above head height (ideally above 6.5 feet).